gilzoide/godot-lua-pluginscript/blog/2-infrastructure-en.md

 initializing/finalizing our language runtime, scripts and instances, debugging and profiling code.

-All we have to do is create the required callbacks, fill in this description and register Lua as a scripting language!
+All we have to do is create the required callbacks, fill in the description and register Lua as a scripting language!
 For now we'll just add stubs for the plugin to be loaded, in the next post we'll start implementing these callbacks.

-First, let's implement stubs for the callbacks.
-We'll skip the optional ones for now.
+We'll also skip the optional callbacks for now.

 Add the following in `src/language_gdnative.c`, just below the initial `#include "hgdn.h"`:

 ```c
 // Called when our language runtime will be initialized